SowmyaKoneti/University_Chatbot_/README.md

 ## Features

-- By using predetermined patterns, the chatbot interprets user intents and responds appropriately.
+- By using predetermined patterns, the chatbot interprets user schemas and responds appropriately.
 - By typing inquiries, users can communicate with the chatbot.

 ---